drestuart/dict_filter/README.md

 # dict_filter
 A simple library for extracting multiple values from a large dictionary or JSON object

-## Installation

-Simply do:

-	pip install dict_filter

-Compatible with Python 3.6.8 and above.

 ## Basic usage

 `dict_filter` uses the contents of a "filter dictionary" to extract values from a source dictionary (or an object in a JSON-encoded string).
 A simple example: